 The story becomes confusing again at this point, since not all the machines were given full upgrades, with only 16 of the 98 MH-60Gs initially being brought up to the extended spec and used for special operations, with the rest being redesignated "HH-60G" in 1991 and used for the CSAR role.

 By the end of the decade, all the MH-60Gs had acquired the HH-60G designation, though it is not clear if they were all brought up to a common spec.
 To make matters more confusing, it appears that follow-on upgrade programs have been performed, and there have been further conversions.
-By 2016, the Air Force had 97 HH-60Gs -- which was short of the 112 needed, with plans to perform more conversions to bring the fleet up to strength.
+By 2016, the Air Force had 97 HH-60Gs -- which was short of the 112 needed.
+There had been a number of losses, the HH-60Gs having been heavily tasked in operational zones.
+Plans were established to perform more conversions to bring the fleet up to strength, with all the machines brought up to a modernized avionics fit.

 * The Air Force is now planning to replace the Pave Hawk with a "Combat Rescue Helicopter (CRH)", designated the "HH-60W" Black Hawk, similar to the HH-60G but with refinements, most notably increased fuel supply.
 A contract was awarded to Sikorsky for a preliminary batch in 2014.
 There were no other bidders on the contract, the spec being so tightly written as to make it evident what the Air Force's expectations were.
-112 HH-60Ws are to be obtained, with flight testing to begin in 2019, and introduction to service in 2021.BACK_TO_TOP
+The first of four prototype machines flew in late 2018, with the four prototypes followed by five service-test machines.
+112 HH-60Ws are to be obtained, with introduction to service in 2021.BACK_TO_TOP

 * In early 2003, the Army took delivery of the first "Army Airborne Command & Control System (A2C2S)" or "EUH-60L", a flying command post based on the UH-60L.
 The EUH-60L is fitted with five tactical workstations and communications to support commanders at the battalion level and higher.
 The system is able to obtain intelligence information over datalinks from unmanned aircraft and other platforms, assimilate it, and pass commands to tactical elements in action.
 The EUH-60L is not intended to operate as a "flying command post" as such; the helicopter platform is simply intended to fly from one location to another, with command post operations conducted on the ground.
 The Army plans to obtain a total of 121 A2C2S machines.
 Formal operational introduction was in 2004.
 Production has transitioned to the "Block 2" spec, based on the UH-60M with systems improvements and designated "EUH-60M".